-We will monitor the websites visited by students, staff, volunteers, Trustees and visitors (where relevant) to ensure they comply with the above.
+We will monitor the websites visited by students, staff, volunteers, Trustees and visitors using the filtering and monitoring systems, securely and smoothwall.

 More information is set out in the acceptable use agreements in appendices 1 and 2.

 8. Students using mobile devices in school